Niloy-Chakraborty/Time-Series_Clustering_For_Smart_Meter_Dataset/README.md

 ![11](https://github.com/Niloy-Chakraborty/Time-Series_Stream_Clustering_on_London_Smart_Meter_Dataset/blob/master/IMAGES/image11.png)

 7. **Self-Consumption Computation for all the meter IDs:** The Meter IDs have been scaled to a value to 1000KWh, the Radiation data (PV field) has also been scaled in the same manner.
 Finally, for each meter ID, the self-consumption amount has been calculated and stored in a csv file.
 For each acorn group and acorn category, the self-consumption data has been plotted in the Violin plot.
 As it is not possible to show the whole data in an interactive manner, a Bokeh-HoloView based plotting API has been used here.
-One plot has been uploaded in the repository for better understanding (Visualisation.html).

 8. **Percentage of Self-Consumption for each Acorn Group and Acorn Category:** For every Acorn group and Acorn Category, the percentage of the self-consumption has been plotted.
 The plots are shown below: